wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/PLC-side/e!Cockpit programs/readme.md

  6. Rebuild the program and make sure that it runs without errors.
 Connect and download to the device.

 ### Install visualization profile for HMI
+For the HMI visualization to look correctly the vizualization profile needs to be installed.
+1. Download